zhanyuanERCD/drilling-induced-noise-measurement-/README.md

                                               Summary of all measurements
-run 'input measurements into files.ogs'   iuput all sigle measurements summary into orginlab run the each section of 'statistics.ogs' get each statistics that we want
+run 'input measurements into files.ogs'   iuput all sigle measurements summary into orginlab run the each section of 'statistics.ogs' get each statistics that we want, you can edit or add the section regarding to the amounts you want to analysis.